 Grotte Di Castellana (caves of Castellana)

 This series of grottoes (40 km southeast of Bari) are the biggest in Italy.
 They are 3 km long and 71 meters deep, and include long underground passages and deep caves covered with hundreds of stalactites and stalagmites formed over thousands of years by water erosion of the calcareous rock.

-60 km far from the centre of Bari, this is undoubtedly one of the most picturesque towns in the world, as it consists entirely of tiny trulli houses.
+It is located 60 km far from the centre of Bari.
+This is undoubtedly one of the most picturesque towns in the world, as it consists entirely of tiny trulli houses.

-Take a walk in beautiful Botanical Gardens, a living museum operated by the University of Bari.
+Take a walk in the beautiful Botanical Gardens which is a living museum operated by the University of Bari.
 The garden was established in 1955 and contains a greenhouse and a herbarium with about 40,000 specimens.
 Here you can enjoy amazing collections of flowers and plants like orchidaceous, aizoaceae and Italian flora like grindelia robusta.

 This is a fun waterpark for the whole family with great and welcoming staff.
-There are three pools, one for younger children, one with a wave generator and one larger pool with different types of pool slides.
-Around the pools there are relaxing areas with chairs and areas where you can stay in the shadow if it gets too warm.
-With all the swimming activities you might feel hungry or thirst soon, but do not worry there is a restaurant and café serving lunch and snacks.
+There are three pools; one for younger children, one with a wave generator and one larger pool with different types of pool slides.
+Around the pools there are relaxing areas with chairs where you can stay in the shadow if it gets too warm.
+With all the swimming activities you might feel hungry or thirst soon, but do not worry there is a restaurant and café onsite.

 Be aware, it can be difficult to find the park but is situated close to the SS16 on the Via Caldarola road.

 Get to know the city by bike.
 This is a fun way to discover the town with an expert guide who takes you to the most typical and charming places.
 Or why no choose the best bike and plan your own tour to explore the city?